Yannx79/Documentation/Laravel-Herd/guide.md

 ## 5. Troubleshooting
 During the process, the following issues were encountered:

-1. In "Environment Variables", delete any PHP paths
+1. Environment Variable Conflicts: PHP paths were causing conflicts.
+These paths were deleted to resolve the issue.
-2. Uninstall Node.js
+2. Node.js Installation Conflict: There was a conflict between the standalone Node.js installation and the one installed with Laravel Herd.
+To resolve this, Node.js was uninstalled.

 ---